|Anchorage||6 - 7||1|

 This Gold Rush town has been through a lot.
 Valdez suffered great damage during the 1964 earthquake, but it’s probably most famous for the massive Exxon Valdez oil spill in 1989.
 Plant and animal life have mostly rebounded since the cleanup, and some important lessons were learned about oil transport through our pristine waters.
 Although herring haven’t fully recovered, the Sound is still home to a wide range of wildlife: sea otters, puffins, sea lions, and humpback whales, as well as lots of bald eagles flying overhead.

-While it may not get as much attention as Seward or Whittier, Valdez—with five nearby glaciers—is an excellent starting point for day cruises.
-Besides the glaciers themselves, this side of Prince William Sound has a lot more wildlife than the Whittier side.
+- View Glaciers: While it may not get as much attention as Seward or Whittier, Valdez—with five nearby glaciers—is an excellent starting point for day cruises.
+Besides the glaciers themselves, this side of Prince William Sound tends to have more wildlife than the Whittier side.
 Plus, it also has extremely calm waters (which you can’t always count on with glacier cruises out of Seward).
 If you prefer to stay inland, head to Valdez Glacier Lake, where you can kayak among bergs that have calved from the glacier.

 While Valdez is accessible by water, most people get here by making it a stop on a popular and amazingly scenic road trip from Anchorage—a drive that’s considered one of the most beautiful in Alaska.